What to do in Paris off the beaten track?

 -

-The city can be read in sequences
+The city is read in sequences

 👉 Take your time.
 Paris doesn't like speed.